FAQ

 How do instrument lessons work (guitar/keys/bass)?

-- work the arrangement and the feel
+- lock the feel and the mechanics

 How do songwriting lessons work?